Skip to main content

 The secret part of the key never leaves your device.
 Even if an attacker can see your screen or intercept your network traffic, they cannot obtain or copy it.

-Unlike OTP, Passkeys cannot be captured and replayed by a fake website.
+• Phishing-resistant by design: Unlike OTP, Passkeys cannot be captured and replayed by a fake website.
 The authentication is bound to our real login page — it simply will not function anywhere else.

-There is no code to read out, enter into a form, or inadvertently share.
+• Nothing to type, nothing to lose: There is no code to read out, enter into a form, or inadvertently share.
 Login becomes a quick tap or touch rather than a manual process.

-Staff spend less time fumbling with phones and authenticator apps.
+• Faster logins for your team: Staff spend less time fumbling with phones and authenticator apps.
 A touch of a key or a fingerprint confirmation is all that is needed.

-A physical security key can be shared across a team at a workstation without requiring individuals to have their own mobile device to hand — ideal for hotel front desk and back office settings.
+• Works for shared environments: A physical security key can be shared across a team at a workstation without requiring individuals to have their own mobile device to hand — ideal for hotel front desk and back office settings.

-Account compromise via phishing is one of the most common causes of data breaches in hospitality.
+• Reduces risk to your business: Account compromise via phishing is one of the most common causes of data breaches in hospitality.
 Passkeys remove the primary attack vector.

 How to make the move